dotnet/AspNetCore.Docs/aspnetcore/performance/performance-best-practices.md

 A profiler, such as [PerfView](https://github.com/Microsoft/perfview), can be used to find threads frequently added to the [Thread Pool](/windows/desktop/procthread/thread-pools).
 The `Microsoft-Windows-DotNETRuntime/ThreadPoolWorkerThread/Start` event indicates a thread added to the thread pool. <!--  For more information, see [async guidance docs](TBD-Link_To_Davifowl_Doc)  -->

-## Return IEnumerable<T> or IAsyncEnumerable<T>
+## Return `IEnumerable<T>` or `IAsyncEnumerable<T>`

-In ASP.NET Core 2.2 and earlier, returning IEnumerable<T> from an action results in synchronous collection iteration by the serializer.
+In ASP.NET Core 2.2 and earlier, returning `IEnumerable<T>` from an action results in synchronous collection iteration by the serializer.
 The result is the blocking of calls and a potential for thread pool starvation.
-To avoid synchronous enumeration, use `.ToListAsync()` before returning the enumerable.
+To avoid synchronous enumeration, use `.ToListAsync` before returning the enumerable.

-Beginning with ASP.NET Core 3.0, IAsyncEnumerable<T> can be used as an alternative to IEnumerable<T> that will always enumerate asynchronously.
-Read about [Controller action return types in ASP.NET Core web API](../web-api/action-return-types?view=aspnetcore-3.1#return-ienumerablet-or-iasyncenumerablet) for more details.
+Beginning with ASP.NET Core 3.0, `IAsyncEnumerable<T>` can be used as an alternative to `IEnumerable<T>` that enumerates asynchronously.
+For more information, see [Controller action return types in ASP.NET Core web API](xref:web-api/action-return-types#return-ienumerablet-or-iasyncenumerablet).

 ## Minimize large object allocations